zackstout/Footprint-Extended/README.md

 ## Next Steps:
 ### Top priority:
+- [x] New project from dash (no observer needed)
+- [x] New project from projects (seems observer needed -- so could just observe new project, change clickedProject)
+- [ ] New footprint from dash (needs to update chart)
+- [ ] New footprint from projects (needs to change to Project, and update Project-footprints)

 - [ ] User's info-over-time line chart buggy.
+Make sure that line chart UPDATES when user enters a new footprint.

 - [ ] Popup FAQ like on footprintproject.io site (this will be easy with md-tooltip.   ...
 This was overly hasty).
 - [ ] Give diesel higher priority in CSV.
 - [ ] Add total to donut chart. (or at least make it visible somewhere).
 - [ ] Implement forgot password.
-- [ ] Make sure that line chart UPDATES when user enters a new footprint.

 - [ ] Make sure line chart of FP's footprint does not disappear on Trial Upload.
-- [ ] Issue: Trial run card now looks bad on narrower screens.
-- [ ] Oh we could even validate on whether it's a CSV -- that's a good idea.
-- [ ] Add a scroller to the Projects list, so it doesn't get too long.
-- [ ] Auto-select the current project when Uploading new footprint from projects page.

 - [ ] Put the trademark footer.
 2018 Footprint GBC.
 All rights reserved.
 1717 Broadway.
 Also link to Facebook page. facebook.com/footprintproject.
 Also link to footprintproject.org.
 Check out our field projects.
 - [ ] Make sure Will can upload from admin page.
 - [ ] Play with New Logo.
+  - [ ] Text should be light gray... and should be bigger.
 - [ ] Contact us.
 Footprintproject.org. will@footprintproject.org

 August 6th, Pitch deck.